 Aggression and Potential Violence

 - Determine if you feel safe with the student.
-If you feel unsafe, remove yourself from the situation and call 911 (9-911 from campus phones).
+If you feel unsafe, remove yourself from the situation and call 911.

-- Remain in an open area, preferably with an exit door near you.
+- Remain in an open area, preferably near an exit.

-- Directly and clearly explain the behaviors which are acceptable and unacceptable.
+- Directly and clearly explain which behaviors are acceptable and unacceptable.

-- Instruct the student to lower his/her voice if s/he is screaming.
+- Instruct the student to lower his/her voice if he/she is screaming.

 - Stay calm and gain control of the situation by clearly setting limits and addressing the issue of concern.

-- Tell him/her to make an appointment with you after s/he has calmed down.
+- Tell the student to make an appointment with you after he/she has calmed down.